wpk-nist-gov/open-notebook/CONTRIBUTING.md

   [ghp-import](https://github.com/c-w/ghp-import))
 - livehtml : Live documentation updates
 - open : open the documentation in a web browser
-- serve : Serve the created documentation webpage (Need this to view javescript in created pages).
+- serve : Serve the created documentation webpage (Need this to view javascript in created pages).

 ## Testing with nox